Merina Jahan Kabita: Career

 Merina has been involved in Awami League politics since the beginning of her political career.
 She is the daughter of academic and intellectual Mazharul Islam.
 She was inspired to join Awami League as her father was involved in Awami League politics.
 Kabita became a member of the Awami League Central Executive Committee through the national conference of Awami League held in 2016.
 She also held the same post in the 2019 conference.
-The SIrajganj-6 constituency fell vacant after Awami League lawmaker Hashibur Rahman Swapon died of coronavirus on September 2.
+The SIrajganj-6 constituency fell vacant after Awami League lawmaker Hashibur Rahman Swapon died of Coronavirus on 2 September.
 In October 2021, she was nominated by-election candidate by Awami League in Sirajganj-6 constituency.
-Awami League nominee Marina Jahan was elected in the by-election held on November 2, 2021.
+Awami League nominee Marina Jahan was elected in the by-election held on 2 November 2021.